 The longer you wait, the more you forget.

-Why Mechanical Engineering at New Mexico State University?
+Why Mechanical and Aerospace Engineering at New Mexico State University?

 With over a century of tradition and excellence, research is the foundation of the Mechanical Engineering Graduate Program.